Amazing Nurse Nanako Anime Review

 Quick ReviewSwitch to Full Review

 Roughly equal parts overblown evil conspiracy plot and silly action-comedy, Amazing Nurse Nanako is a series that can't quite seem to make up its mind about what it's pretending to be.
 It can, however, make up its mind about one thing: What it's actually about is staring at various parts of Nanako's anatomy in various states of undress, with her preposterously large and extremely "lively" bust taking center stage.
 Surprisingly enough, though, despite the sleaze and brutal misogyny, it does have good points: it looks rather nice, has a couple of reasonably funny moments (if your taste is simple), and the plot, once it comes together, is an uncommonly wild four-way conspiracy collision, even by the standards of anime conspiracy theories.
-Apart from the title character's cleavage, though, it's somewhat surprisingly her voice that is most memorable----Maria Yamamoto's husky, energetic whining is wildly different from the norm, and practically makes the whole thing worth watching.
+Despite the title character's cleavage, it's somewhat surprisingly her voice that is most memorable----Maria Yamamoto's husky, energetic whining is wildly different from the norm, and practically makes the whole thing worth watching.

 Don't come looking for highbrow entertainment, intelligence, originality, or even much in the way of a coherent plot, but I will admit that the lively characters and out-there conspiracy train-wreck might be enough to make it passably interesting even if you're the type who bases your viewing decisions on more than just the bust size of the main character.